 is at the forefront of tackling serious and organised crime of all types, including Cybercrime.

-At The EMCRC she supports the Centre develop its business reach for the Protect Network to deliver
+At the EMCRC, she helps the centre develop its business reach for the Protect Network to deliver

 consistent and current guidance in line with the National Cyber Security Centre (NCSC) through a